ESG Data

 Fuel input calories (TJ) are converted to GWh by dividing by 3.6 (TJ/GWh).

-Energy input relating to the electric power business (supply of electricity or heat to other parties) is included.
+Energy input relating to the electric power business (supply of electricity to other parties) is included.

 Energy input relating to transport by Group-owned vehicles is excluded.